Cookie Mueller: Film

 In 1969, Mueller first met film director John Waters at the Baltimore premiere of his film Mondo Trasho.
 Mueller subsequently starred in Waters's films, including a major role as Cookie the Spy in Pink Flamingos.
 She and Sharon Niesp, another Dreamlander, were lovers.
 In his book Shock Value, John Waters credits Mueller with the title for his 1974 film Female Trouble.
 When she was hospitalized for pelvic inflammatory disease in Provincetown, Waters and Mink Stole visited Mueller.
 "What happened, Cook?"
 Waters asked.
 "Just a little female trouble, hon," she replied.

-After her underground film status had faded, she moved to New York and became a writer, journalist, and columnist.
+In addition to her films with John Waters, Mueller appeared in a number of underground films, including Final Reward, Underground U.S.A., and Susan Seidelman's debut feature, Smithereens, where Mueller played the victim in a horror movie excerpt.
+In the late 70s, Mueller moved to New York and became a writer, journalist, and columnist.

 Author

 Mueller wrote the health column "Ask Dr. Mueller" for the East Village Eye and later served as art critic for Details.
 Mueller's books, How to Get Rid Of Pimples (with photos by David Armstrong, Nan Goldin, Peter Hujar) (1984, Top Stories #19-20); Ask Doctor Mueller (1996), a collection of her writings; Walking Through Clear Water in a Pool Painted Black (1990), a memoir; and Garden of Ashes (Hanuman Books, 1990) are cult classics.
 Other works include the novella Fan Mail, Frank Letters, and Crank Calls (Hanuman Books, 1988) and several collections of short prose.
+Mueller wrote the introduction to her husband Vittorio Scarpati's book, Putti's Pudding, which collected drawings he made while dying of AIDS-related pneumonia.

 Personal life

 Mueller was in a relationship with Sharon Niesp, an actress, singer and Provincetown fixture.

-Mueller later married the Italian artist Vittorio Scarpati, who died of AIDS in September 1989.
+She later married the Italian artist Vittorio Scarpati, who died of AIDS in September 1989.